Khrysis-aard/plugins/Potion Tracker/README.md

 # Potion Tracker (PTW) for MUSHclient

-A comprehensive inventory tracking and automation system for MUDs.
+A comprehensive inventory tracking and automation system for Aardwolf MUD.
 Originally designed for potions, v1.61 now supports Scrolls, Food, Pills, Wands, and Staffs with full automation for restocking and smart-usage.

 ## 🚀 Key Features
 - **Smart Usage:** One command (`ptw use <category>`) to consume the best item available.